Updated: Jan 9

 The basics of all the disciplines is same.
 But what you use and model differs.
 So this means that only an architect or who is trained well in architecture can learn or teach architecture.
 A CIVIL ENGINEER Should be learning Revit appreciating the structural aspects so he should be learning Revit structures covering all rebar detailing.

-In most normal institutes they teach Revit Architecture.
+In most normal institutes they teach Revit Architecture software.
 This is since in India there are only a few major firms using Revit for structural modelling and RC detailing.
 So, Autodesk has prioritised producing more trainers in Architectural area.
 Only really good engineers who has worked in MNCs will be generally efficient in using Revit structures.
 So, choose your trainer wisely.

 Here is the summary for you